I’ve been meditating on the verses below these past few weeks.

 - Leaving the Christ-following community (if they are not following Jesus then this is another story) God has called you to be a part of is up to His call and direction.

-- Community is messy like family is.
-But we’re called to encounter the depth of the gospel in the midst of the mess.
+- Community is messy like family is messy.
+But we’re called to search out the depth of the gospel in the midst of the mess.